AlexCR97/Courses/REST APIs in-depth/02 Search Requests.md

 Always include pagination metadata in the API response:

-- Total number of records
 - The current page
+- The current size
+- The next page
+- The previous page
-- The number of pages
+- The total number of pages
-- Links to the next and previous pages
+- The Total number of records

 This metadata helps API consumers navigate through the paginated data more effectively.